font/pipeline/docs/taskruns.md

 The exact Task Spec used to instantiate the TaskRun is also included in the Status for full auditability.

+The exact Task Spec used to instantiate the TaskRun is also included in the Status for full auditability.

 ### Steps

 The corresponding statuses appear in the `status.steps` list in the order in which the `Steps` have been